lasseignelab/230313_TS_CCCinHumanAD/README.md

 ## Funding

-List project funding sources.
+This work was supported in part by the UAB Lasseigne Lab funds, the NIA R00HG009678-04S1, the Alzheimers of Central Alabama Lindy Harrell Predoctoral Scholar Program.

 ## Acknowledgements

-We would also like to thank the members of the Lasseigne Lab, specifically Jordan H. Whitlock and Elizabeth J. Wilk for their valuable input.
+We would also like to thank the members of the Lasseigne Lab, specifically Jordan H. Whitlock, Emma F. Jones, and Elizabeth J. Wilk for their valuable input.

 ## License